 The violation of import-export regulations is punishable according to Azerbaijani laws.
 The Criminal Code and the Code of Administrative Violations of the Republic of Azerbaijan envisage a number of sanctions for such violations.

-Useful websites
+Useful websites:

-Ministry of Economy and Industry - www.economy.gov.az (English version available);
+Ministry of the Economy- www.economy.gov.az (English version available)